ngchianglin/VulnerableMamaShop/README.md

 > living nearby.
 As Singapore develops, these Mama shops gradually disappear, replaced by modern stores owned by big business chain.
 > Vulnerable Mama shop has a SQL vulnerability.
 Can you find it ?

+## Disclaimer and Warning

+Computer misuse is a serious crime in Singapore and other countries, punishable by law.
+The source code and instructions provided here are for educational purposes only; meant to help IT defenders understand about SQL Injection vulnerabilities and better defend their systems and applications.
+It should not be misused for any other purposes.

 ## Installation

 The application is packaged as a Docker application.
 Clone and download a copy for the application